Focal active colitis

 • Clostridium difficile infection

-• Bowel preparation prior to a colonoscopy
+• Bowel preparation before a colonoscopy

 What are the symptoms of focal active colitis?